Rachel in Industry

 Objective: To explore the viability of and strategy for the development of a direct-to-consumer app.

-Research Activities: 8 Stakeholder interviews, in-depth 45-minute semi-structured interviews with 10 consumers (6 who had prior experience with the brand, 4 who regularly engage with the brand), a 750-person survey, a 400-person experimental survey, and in-dpeth 30 minute semi-structured interviews with 10 instructors over the course of 14 weeks.
+Research Activities: 8 Stakeholder interviews, in-depth 45-minute semi-structured interviews with 10 consumers (6 who had prior experience with the brand, 4 who regularly engage with the brand), a 750-person survey, a 400-person experimental survey, and in-depth 30 minute semi-structured interviews with 10 instructors over the course of 14 weeks.

 Team: Strategy, Design, Growth Marketing, Engineering, Product Management